 5. The Risk Ranking algorithm is able to prioritize analysts’ work.
 Combined with the Anomaly Detection module, it increases the speed and precision of transaction monitoring.

-At the heart of Comarch’s AML software is an analytical AI-based engine that processes data streams and detects money laundering activities.
-The scope of operations being monitored is broad and covers deposits, withdrawals, purchases, fund transfers, merchant credits, payments, trading activities, investments and social media activity.
+At the heart of Comarch’s AML software is an analytical Artificial Intelligence (AI) engine that processes data streams and detects money laundering activities.
+The scope of operations being monitored is broad and covers deposits, withdrawals, purchases, fund transfers, merchant credits, payments, trading activities, or investments.
 The engine leverages most recent supervised and unsupervised learning techniques to discover anomalies and improve the detection breadth.
-Additionally, it categorizes and scores suspicious transactions according to their probability of being a real money laundering attempt.
-Calculated score output serves as a reference to rank new attempts.
-The incidents going beyond certain score value are sent to analysts for further review while the ones remaining below the value can be discarded based on historical cases.
-Such alert prioritization greatly speeds up the work of AML teams.

 The money laundering process evolves over time, and new advanced fraud patterns appear, which makes it necessary to constantly monitor the solution’s performance.
 As new data arrives, the algorithms that were trained based on historical data may require periodical re-training (e.g. in the case of sudden increase in the number of false alarms).
 The monitoring module is responsible for gathering statistics, analyzing results and warning about any unusual performance loss.

 In response to market trends and real business and technology issues in the compliance area, Comarch has created an AI-based anti-money laundering software (Comarch Anti-Money Laundering) that significantly increases the efficiency of suspicious transaction detection compared to rule-based methods.